kellyschu/MovieApp/README.md

 ## Usage

-To use the Mock Movie Site, simply visit [https://mockmoviesite.netlify.app/](https://mockmoviesite.netlify.app/) in your web browser.
+To view the Mock Movie Site, simply visit [My Deployed Netlify Site Here](https://mockmoviesite.netlify.app/) in your web browser.
 Explore the vast collection of movies, search for your favorites, and enjoy the seamless browsing experience.

 ## Credits